devtron-labs/devtron/docs/user-guide/creating-application/git-material.md

 ## 1. Git Account

 In this section, you have to select the git account of your code repository.
-If the authentication type of the Git account is anonymous, only public git repository will be aceessible.
+If the authentication type of the Git account is anonymous, only public git repository will be accessible.
 If you are using a private git repository, you can configure your git provider via [git accounts](../global-configurations/git-accounts.md).

 ## 2. Git Repo URL